abeleinin/leetcode/README.md

 What's the most fundamental component of the technical interview? **Data structures and Algorithms (DSA).** Building a strong fundamental understanding before tackling Leetcode style questions will 1) make you a better programmer with stronger fundamental knowledge of the field, but more importantly 2) build a tool box of approaches you can use to reason and solve any technical question you may face.

+The language you use for these problems should be job-specific.
+Most people just use python for syntactic simplicity, but if you're applying to be a C++ dev it would be weird to not use C++ during the interview.
+In my case, I'm interesting in C/C++, so the content below follows suite.

 ## Table of Contents

 - [Data Structures](#data-structures)